tmbuza/iMAP/README.md

 <br>
 <hr>

-## Remotely on HPC
+## B: Remotely on HPC
+* Complete step 1-4 above
+* FYI the Portable Batch System (PBS) is the most used workload management solution for HPC systems and Linux clusters.
+To certain, check with your system administrator.
-* Requires a job scheduling script for:
+* Create a job scheduling i.e. PBS script (or similar) for:
 	* submitting a job to the HPC queue
 	* allocating the available computing resources, and
 	* requesting additional resources.
-* The Portable Batch System (PBS) is the most used workload management solution for HPC systems and Linux clusters.
-* The **qsub** command scans the lines of the PBS job scheduling script for directives or instructions.
+* Submit the job using a **qsub** command.
+This command scans the lines of the PBS job scheduling script for directives or instructions.

 **Sample PBS script**